 On the menus expect local and seasonally grown ingredients and produce cooked with flare, while rooms will have their quirky style and character, with plenty of little luxurious details.

 What's better in life than that?
 No driving, no long distances.
-It's simple and convenient, but quietly luxurious.
+It's simple, convenient, but quietly luxurious.

-These are the pubs worth booking a table at and then resting your weary head.
+These are the pubs worth booking a table at and then rest your weary head.

-Now The Three Horseshoes in the village of Batcombe has just reopened after a sensitive refurbishment that's lent itself to the pub's aged character.
+In 2023, The Three Horseshoes in the village of Batcombe reopened after a sensitive refurbishment that lent itself to the pub's aged character.
 But it's been careful to remain a proper country pub though and is still a place for locals as well as others.
 This area of Somerset has become the go-to part of the county – nearby is Bruton with the Michelin-star restaurant Osip, and in 2021, Nicholas Balfe from London's Levan restaurant opened the excellent Holm restaurant nearby too.

 Its five bedrooms are up in the eaves but still have high enough ceilings and plenty of space.
 Furnished with antique pieces, calming colors, and comfy beds, some have good views with well-placed tubs that make the most of the vista.